 Since the 1970s, Aisling’s decorated envelopes and cards — and her artistamps — have been an important part of the mailart scene.

 Aisling was also one of the creators of torn-paper collage journals, which evolved into what were later called gluebooks.

 Her whimsical pocket shrines are still collected by friends, fans and art enthusiasts.

 Aisling’s mixed-media and cloth dolls are generally zany and wildly popular.
 Her paper art dolls were featured in Art Doll Quarterly‘s second issue.

 Aisling’s online diary

 Aisling remains committed to her original online vision, sharing a creative life with friends and fans.
+But, in some cases, social media replaced her sites for that purpose.
 You can read her past journals, online, among the pages of Aisling.net.